CamKeys-Git/chatBot/README.md

 model.add(Dense(len(train_y[0]), activation='softmax'))
 ```

-Initializing training data with the variable training.
-Then lemmatizing the words with lemmatizer.lemmatize.
+Training data is initialized with the variable training.
+Then the words are lemmatized using lemmatizer.lemmatize and added to the bag list.

 ```python
 training = []